mychan24/restinginpca/res_MuSu_4rows/7_[NA, c, HMFA]/MSC_allsubs/MuSu_bignet_4rows__NA,_c,_HMFA_.md

   - Centering: across sessions (rows) (i.e., the columns are centered)

-  - Normalizing: MFA normalized the table of each subject
+  - Normalizing: hierarchical MFA normalized by network edges then subjects

 First we compute the weights that are used to MFA-normalized each subject table.
 These weights are computed as the inverse of the first